on the right of insurers to replace and the importance of valuations

 Prepared for the N.A.G.’s Institute of Registered Valuers

 by insurance brokers

-who are authorised and regulated by the Financial Services Authority
+who are authorised and regulated by the Financial Conduct Authority

 A full report on the 2012 Loughborough Conference, which took place over the weekend of Saturday 22 to Monday 24 September is now...

 Picture the scene: a customer goes into a retail jeweller's shop and asks, "I need a valuation, are you...

 N.A.G.
 Institute Registered Valuers must only issue insurance replacement valuations for items which have been...